learn-co-students/sinatra-fwitter-group-project-v-000/notes.md

 SO I have some things to do tomorrow!
 Lol.
 But!
 Got a LOT done with my tweetscontroller with added in conditional logic for logged_in?, which I wasn't sure about before so that's awesome.

+some helpful labs to have open while working:
+-secure password lab
+-nyc sinatra
+-playlister sinatra